 Serena began performing with the Adelaide Youth Theatre in 2011 and since, has played many roles for the youth theatre such as Tracy in Hairspray, Mrs Potts in Beauty and the Beast, The Baker’s Wife in Into the Woods, Dragon in Shrek the Musical and most recently as Elphaba in their production of Wicked.
 Serena has also performed in many shows for Emma Knights Productions, including as Ado Annie in Oklahoma: On a Farm!, Buffy in Buffy Kills Edward and as New York Woman in I Love You Because.

-Recently, Serena performed the role of Christine in The Phantom of the Opera for the G&S Society of SA.
+Recently, Serena performed the role of Christine in The Phantom of the Opera for the G&S Society of SA, and has played Elphaba in Wicked and Mabel in The Pirates of Penzance.
 Serena has also performed many roles professionally for companies such as The Entertainment Store and Heaps Good Productions, most recently in the successful season of Snowmageddon at the South Australian Maritime Museum.
 In addition to musical theatre, Serena performs regularly with The Three Little Sisters, an Andrews Sisters tribute show, and performs in and directs The Honey-Bees, a 60s-tribute show.

-As a child, you could always find William screaming into his SingStar microphone and dancing to High School Musical.
-These habits evolved into Williams love for singing and dancing.
-William was very slow to get into the musical theatre world, only finding his love for musicals when he was 16 when his best friend Arianne showed him a little musical called The Book of Mormon.
+As a child, you could always find BJ screaming into his SingStar microphone and dancing to High School Musical.
+These habits evolved into BJ's love for singing and dancing.